keijiro/FFmpegOut/README.md

 Note that ffmpeg itself is not placed under this license.
 For instance, the ffmpeg binaries listed in the Installation section are released under the GPL.
-That should be taken into account when using them in your product.
+It should be taken into account when distributing products with them.